tmarshall/Google-Plus-API/README.md

 This is a Node module for making requests using the official Google+ API (v1).

-***Important!**** This is an early version.
+***Important!*** This is an early version.
 It currently has no support (but should later on) for OAuth.
 Also, it assumes that when you request a user's activities they are of the public collection.

 See the Google+ API docs for more on available parameter options. https://developers.google.com/+/api/

 ## Dependencies

 This module employs https, which come stock in Node.
 So you shouldn't have to npm anything.

+## Installation

+The easiest way to install SimplyDB is to use [npm](http://npmjs.org/) by running `npm install Google_Plus_API` in your terminal.

 ## Creating a new instance